HOW BELIEFS FORM – PART 2

 Now consider the concept of comprehending a claim.

-Credulism is indeed contrary to the current concept of comprehending a claim, according to which the entrance of the claim into our mind upon comprehending it doesn't cause us to believe it.
-That is, the current concept involves the claim's content entering our mind as merely a claim's content rather than as an aspect of reality.
+Credulism is indeed contrary to the current concept of comprehending a claim, according to which merely comprehending a claim, that we didn't already believe, doesn't involve us believing it.
+That is, the current concept involves the content of such a claim entering our mind as merely the content of a claim rather than as an aspect of reality.

 But the current concept arose partly from the fact that, as I explained, we tend not to be aware of our credulity upon comprehending a claim.
 Also, any conception of comprehending a claim must, by definition, involve the claim entering our mind, and it has been wrongly assumed that this is all that comprehending a claim involves.

-There’s no theoretical reason to think that the concept of comprehending a claim can’t be revised to include the entrance of the claim into our mind causing us to believe it, however counterintuitive this idea can seem.
-Indeed, as I've shown, there's theoretical reason to think that this concept must include this.
+And there’s no reason to think that the concept of comprehending a claim can’t be revised to incorporate the idea that the mere entrance of a claim into our mind causes us to believe it.
+Indeed, as I've shown, there's reason to think that this concept must be revised in this way.

 Note that although the revised concept of comprehending a claim includes the claim being believed, it's still about simply the claim entering our mind.
 That is, to refer to someone comprehending claim X, using this revised concept, is still to refer simply to X entering their mind via the process of comprehension.
 The change is that it's understood that their comprehending X involves believing X, because the entrance of a claim into our mind causes us to believe it.